 How you pursue a goal is as important to achieving it as identifying the goal in the first place.
-According to a study by Dominican University researchers (bit.ly/2BsvQ3M), participants who wrote down their goals were 50 percent more likely to reach them.
-Study members who detailed the specific actions they would take and made regular progress reports were 78 percent more likely to achieve their objectives.
+According to a study by Dominican University researchers, participants who wrote down their goals were significantly more likely to reach them.
+Moreover, study members who detailed the specific actions they would take and made regular progress reports were significantly more likely to achieve their objectives.
 Identifying a goal and building a strategy are essential steps to success.
 That particularly holds for complex and business-critical measures like cloud implementation.

 Few organizations would dispute the value of cloud computing—and many are in the process of moving workloads onto the cloud.
 Perhaps developers are working on a cloud deployment in tandem with a business partner, or a business unit is using the public cloud surreptitiously via credit card.
 At the other end of the spectrum, the IT department may be using a virtualization layer to achieve private cloud functionality.
 These types of activities may result in some benefit, but may fail to deliver a competitive advantage to the business because they lack focus.
 To be effective, a cloud deployment needs to be based on a well thought out strategy that’s tied to the overall business strategy.
 As the Dominican University study showed, stating the goal is the first step to success.

 “It’s so important to make sure alignment exists from the cloud strategy through the IT strategy and into the business strategy,” says Eric Marks, vice president of cloud consulting for Boston-based Cloud Spectator.
 “The process of determining cloud strategy can help enable and drive decisions around fundamental questions, such as ‘What is the organization’s core business model?’ ”